veidongray/vhdtool/README.md

 # vhdtool-linux
-A vhd tool on linux.
+An about vhd and other file for tool on linux.